agbanil/log-infra/README.md

 - [Improvements](#Improvements)

 ## Infrastructure
 The infrastructure was built using Terraform for IAC.
 Points considered when designing this setup were, production readiness, scalability and maintainability.
 This setup spins up a kubernetes cluster on AWS EKS along with zones, vpc, etc., necessary to work with the cluster.
+Although this infrastructure is meant to house the log analyzer application (which is a daemonset), I took the liberty to setup other components necessary for it to house applications that would also need to be accessed from outside the cluster.
 The folder structure is as follows:
 ```
 log-infra
 ├── modules